 Another common symptom typically associated with a rotator cuff injury includes weakness of the shoulder in combination with pain, causing difficulty in lifting the arm up in overhead motions or performing seemingly simple tasks such as getting dressed or reaching up to grasp an object.

-Diagnostic Testing of Rotator Cuff Injuries
+How are Rotator Cuff Injuries Diagnosed?

 Dr. Padalecki will conduct a thorough examination and will observe the shoulder joint to look for deformities, muscle wasting, or weakness of the affected rotator cuff muscles.
 He will touch and manipulate the bones and muscles that make up the shoulder joint to find areas of tenderness or pain.
 He will carefully check overall mobility and strength.
 In addition, a variety of tests may be utilized to determine which of the muscles or tendons of the rotator cuff is damaged including X-rays (to look at the joint) or an MRI (to assess the soft tissue and cartilage).

-Treatment of Rotator Cuff Injuries
+How are Rotator Cuff Injuries Treated?